jkrooswyk/Print-Story-Cards-with-Mods-Apps/README.md

-Print-Story-Cards-with-Tasks-App
+Print-Story-Cards-with-Mods-App
 ================================

-This modified "Print Story Cards" app, originally a part of the Rally App Catalog, places tasks on the story cards.
+This is a set of three modified "Print Story Cards" apps, originally a part of the Rally App Catalog, which:
+- places tasks on the story cards, or
+- prints all story cards from a project (no matter the state), or
+- prints all backlog story cards (no iteration or release assignments).

 Screenshot:<P>
 ![Alt text](https://github.com/jkrooswyk/Print-Story-Cards-with-Tasks-App/raw/master/Screenshot_PrintStoryCardswithTasks.png)